 You can easily apply directly to a debt consolidation loan provider using their internet site or by calling to speak to one of their advisors.
 Each time you apply, you’ll go through a long list of questions about your financial situation, where you work, how much spare cash you have every month, and so on.

 It’s after you’ve given across this information that you’ll get an “in principle” “yes” or “no” from a lender.
 If it’s an “in-principle yes”, that means that they may be happy to lend you money but they’ll need to perform a credit search on you before they come to a firm and final decision.
 Some lenders may also want you to email or fax over documentation like payslips, passports, and so on.

 If you want to get five or ten different quotes from lenders, it’s possible but it will take you a little bit of time to get all the answers you need to make a fair comparison.

 Apply for a debt consolidation loan through a broker

 On the other hand, you might want to approach debt consolidation loan companies by using a broker instead.

 Brokers don’t actually lend you money.
 What they do is introduce borrowers like you to the lenders most likely to be happy to advance you a loan.
-The way they do this is because lenders tell brokers (like LoanBroker) the types of borrower who they’re happiest to work with.
-Brokers get a long list of requirements from their lenders and, when an applicant fills in their details, brokers then match a potential borrower by the details they give over when they’re making their application to the most suitable lenders.
+The way they do this is because lenders tell brokers (like LoanBroker) the types of borrowers who they’re happiest to work with.
+Brokers get a long list of requirements from their lenders and when an applicant fills in their details, brokers then match a potential borrower by the details they give over when they’re making their application to the most suitable lenders.